Feb 23, 2023

 1. Open the Hosts File

-Follow these steps to open your hosts file on Mac:
+Follow these steps to access your hosts file on a Mac:

 sudo nano /private/etc/hosts

-- As we use sudo to edit the hosts file, you will be asked to enter the password of your Mac user account.
-Note that due to security reasons the cursor won’t move.
-This is normal – simply enter your password and hit the ENTER key.
+4. Since we use sudo to edit the hosts file, you will be asked to enter the administrator password of your macOS user account.
+Type your admin password and hit the Enter key.

-Step 2 – Editing Hosts File on Mac
+5. Edit the Hosts File on a Mac

-In order to emulate DNS change and point domain name to an IP address, use the following syntax:
+To emulate DNS settings and point a domain name to an IP address, use the following syntax:

 IP_Address domain.com IP_Address www.domain.com

-For example, to emulate DNS change for hostinger.com and www.hostinger.com we would have to include the following lines at the bottom of hosts file.
+For example, to emulate the DNS change for hostinger.com and www.hostinger.com, you would have to include the following lines at the bottom of the hosts file.

-Once you are done with editing hosts file, press CMD + X on your keyboard, enter Y to save changes and hit ENTER button.
+Once you are done editing the hosts file, press Control + X on your keyboard.
+Enter Y to save the changes, and hit the Enter button.